credential-handler/credential-handler-polyfill/README.md

 ### Add Credential Handler

-You can add a Credential Handler by calling the `CredentialHandlers.register()` API.
+You can add a Credential Handler by calling the `CredentialManager.requestPermission()` API.
 This call will ensure that the individual using the browser explicitly confirms that they want to use the website as a credential handler.

 ![Animation showing addition of a Credential Handler](https://user-images.githubusercontent.com/108611/121816921-6b9d8c00-cc4c-11eb-940f-66881582b7ca.gif)